top of page

 From Impulsive to Intentional Behavior

-Being able to identify your own as well as the feelings of others is the start to responding to others with emotional intelligence.
+Being able to identify your own as well as the feelings of others is the start to responding with emotional intelligence.
 In her article entitled, "From Impulsive to Intentional", Denise Fournier, Ph.D., a psychotherapist and adjunct professor at Nova Southeastern University, says that being mindful can lead to wiser choices and ties wise choices back to the wisdom of your goal.
-In Psychologist Daniel Goleman's book entitled; "Working with Emotional Intelligence (EQ)", the importance of humility to emotional IQ / well-being is emphasized.
-With humility comes the ability to slow your response down so you will implement the one that will lead to a collaborative approach to problem-solving rather than a competitive, win/lose, approach.
+In Psychologist Daniel Goleman's book entitled; "Working with Emotional Intelligence (EQ)", he emphasizes humility as a key contributor to well-being (1998).
+Pride pushes reactions.
+With humility comes the ability to delay your natural reactions so you will implement a decision that will lead to a collaborative approach to problem-solving rather than a competitive, win/lose approach that continues escalating.

 Humans are complex social and emotional beings whose well-being depends on communicating needs.
 Possessing Goleman’s 5 characteristics arms you with a perspective with which to view the information you receive so you can respond logically.
 Take time to hear the information being communicated to you by listening before allowing your emotions to interrupt a conversation.
 Take a second to evaluate your thoughts and then decide on an intentional response.
 Like Seligman’s PERMA model (APPENDIX 1S), Goldman’s scientific work reveals that the traits necessary for EQ are consistent with the traits illustrated in the Bible.
 Below is a summary of the factors he identified: